 RESEARCH & WRITING

 Author of numerous peer-reviewed journal articles, Dr. Klisanin is currently contributing to a new Handbook on Heroism and two book series, the future of business & and the psychology of popular culture.
-The forecoming titles include, The Future of Business, The Walking Dead Psychology: Psych of the Living Dead, Star Wars Psychology: Dark Side of the Mind, and Game of Thrones Psychology.
+Titles include, The Future of Business; A Very Human Future; The Walking Dead Psychology: Psych of the Living Dead, Star Wars Psychology: Dark Side of the Mind, and Game of Thrones Psychology: The Mind is Dark and Full of Terrors.
+Dr. Klisanin's exploration of the use of digital technologies for advancing spirituality has been translated into Russian at Eros & Kosmos.
+Her blog is Digital Altruism at Psychology Today.

 FOUNDER & EXECUTIVE DIRECTOR